Searching Evidence

 Keyword Search

+Type any word or phrase into the search bar to filter evidence by title.
 As you type, the results update in real time.
-The result count at the top of the grid ("X of Y") updates to show how many studies match your current search.
+The result count at the top of the grid updates to show how many studies match your current search.

 Search tips: